Pam Miller

 Pam Miller served as the mayor of Lexington, Kentucky from 1993 to 2003.
 On January 3, 1993, she became Lexington's first woman mayor.
 She was first elected to the Urban County Council in 1973 and was the first woman elected to public office in the city.
 She served from 1974 to 1977 and again from 1980 to 1993.
 She served as vice-mayor before becoming mayor after the resignation of Scotty Baesler, who was elected to the United States Congress in 1992.
-She was elected mayor in 1994 and again in 1998, though she chose not to run for a third full term in 2002.
+She was elected to a full term as mayor in 1993 and again in 1998, though she chose not to run for a third term in 2002.

 Under her leadership, Lexington developed an Urban Area Greenspace Plan in 1994.
 In 1995, she founded Partners for Youth, a non-profit organization that serves as a clearinghouse for funding programs for youth in Lexington.
 This development occurred after the shooting and killing of Antonio Orlando Sullivan, an eighteen-year-old African American male, by a white police officer in October 1994 which had caused a public outcry.